The Best Password Managers of 2025

 App Store rating 4.6 stars Supported platforms iOS, macOS, Windows, Android Encryption standard AES-256 Cross-device login No Data breach scans Yes Passwordless login Yes Lifetime free plan Yes Pricing Premium plans start at $4.99 per month Dashlane Overview

-When our experts tested out Dashlane, they quickly realized this service prioritizes ease of use.
+When we tested Dashlane, we quickly realized this password manager prioritizes ease of use.
 It offers straightforward password importing, keeping it simple and user-friendly.
 It also includes a passwordless login feature for added convenience.

+Getting set up with Dashlane was straightforward and quick.
 One standout aspect is Dashlane’s Friends & Family plan, which allows you to include up to 10 members, making it an excellent choice for households.
-Furthermore, the premium subscription bundles in Hotspot Shield VPN, providing additional online privacy and security.
+The premium subscription also bundles in Hotspot Shield VPN, providing additional online privacy and security.
 This combination of features positions Dashlane not just as a password manager, but as a comprehensive digital security tool.

-FYI: You read that right, the Dashlane Friends & Family plan lets you add up to 10 people.
+FYI: Dashlane’s Friends & Family plan lets you add up to 10 people.
 NordPass only allows six, and 1Password is just five.
 It’s one of the reasons why Dashlane made our list of best password managers for families.

 What We Like